harshitpaunikar1/harshitpaunikar1.github.io/.github/project-buildup-history.md

 - Task summary: Also added a meta description and Open Graph tags for the project pages so they look reasonable when shared on social platforms.
 - Deliverable: Open Graph and meta description tags added.
+## 2023-12-11 - Day 7: About page update

+- Task summary: Updated the About page on the portfolio site.
+The existing version was written about 18 months ago and no longer reflected the current focus areas or skill set.
+Rewrote the bio, updated the skills section with more recent technologies, and added a section about what kinds of problems are most interesting to work on.
+- Deliverable: About page rewritten.
+Skills updated.
+Professional focus section added.